politically correct

 News from Hyppolite Taine

-He is a pedant, the pedant is the hollow and inflated mind which, because it is full of words, believes itself to be full of ideas, enjoys its sentences and deceives itself in order to dictate to others.
-He is a hypocrite who thinks he is sincere, a Cain who takes himself for Abel.
+He is a pedant, the pedant is the hollow and inflated mind which because it is full of words believes itself to be full of ideas, enjoys its sentences and deceives itself to rule others.
+He is a hypocrite who believes himself to be sincere, a Cain who takes himself for Abel.
+In this shrinking brain, given over to abstraction, and Continue reading

 Charlie's Fate

-“The enemy limits you therefore gives you your form and founds you”.
-This sentence from Saint-Exupéry expresses quite well our condition at the end of this first week of the year 2015.
+"The enemy limits you, therefore gives you your shape and founds you."
+This phrase from Saint-Exupéry expresses our condition quite well at the end of this first week of 2015.
 The enemy forces me to evolve according to his codes, within a space that he has circumscribed.
-First I am a prisoner.
-He chooses the terrain and compels me to remain confined there.
-Of the two immutable human givens, space and time, he takes space away from me.
-Taking space away from time is a bit like taking Laurel away from Hardy.
-The other unit lives on, but is disfigured.
-She lost the balance offered by the otherness of her spouse.
-Time is not the same depending on the space in which it evolves.
-Geography accomplishes destiny with a measure as precise as the hourglass.
-Continue reading “Charlie’s Destiny”
+I am first a prisoner.
+He chooses the terrain and forces me to Continue reading

 In the heart of darkness, life